 The Keeper of the Plains

-The Keeper of the Plains, which turns 50 in May of this year, is a must-see in Wichita.
-One of the most iconic images in the state, the Keeper of the Plains stands at the confluence of the Big and Little Arkansas rivers.
+The Keeper of the Plains is a must-see in Wichita.
+One of the most iconic landmarks in the state, the Keeper of the Plains stands at the confluence of the Big and Little Arkansas rivers.
 This 44-foot, 5-ton weathered steel sculpture sits atop a 30-foot pedestal overlooking the city.
 Don't miss the nightly Ring of Fire when the firepots surrounding the Keeper are lit for 15 minutes (starting at 9 p.m. during spring and summer months, weather permitting).
+The entire area is wheelchair accessible.

 Walk and Ride